ddysher/ml-notes/ml-system/jupyter/jupyter.md

 Remote kernel means the kernel is running on a different machine than the notebook, and notebook talks to kernels via [jupyter kernel gateway](https://github.com/jupyter/kernel_gateway), or an advanced alternative [enterprise gateway](https://github.com/jupyter/enterprise_gateway).
-To use remote kernel, we also need to enable notebook [nb2kg](https://github.com/jupyter/nb2kg) extension, which has a great summary of how remote kernel works.
+To use remote kernel, we also need to enable notebook server extension [nb2kg](https://github.com/jupyter/nb2kg).
+The extension overrides the `/api/kernels/*` and `/api/kernelspecs` request handlers of the Notebook server, and proxies all requests for these resources to the Gateway.
+The project has a great summary of how remote kernel works.

 Internally, jupyter frontend sends a set of requests to backend proxy, e.g.
 ```